Frequently Asked Questions

 Is piano accompaniment required for my audition?

 BUTI recommends unaccompanied auditions for instrumental auditions.
 If an instrumentalist chooses to use a pianist for their audition, however, they will not be penalized.
-Vocalists are required to audition with piano accompaniment.
+Vocalists are required to audition with live piano accompaniment*.
 BUTI does not provide accompanists.
-Due to COVID-19 restrictions, BUTI will allow vocalists to sing with a pre-recorded track if it is not safe to collaborate.
 We recommend that applicants consult their teacher and/or local colleges and universities to inquire if they can recommend local collaborative pianists.

 When are admissions decisions made?

-Admission decisions are released on or before April 1.
-Applicants are notified by email of both the admission and scholarship award (if applicable) at the same time, so it is important for applicants to complete their scholarship form at the same time as their admissions application.
+Admission decisions for those who apply by the January 20, 2025 deadline will be released by March 15, 2024.
+Applicants are notified by email of both the admission and scholarship award (if applicable) within a week, so it is important for applicants to complete their scholarship form at the same time as their admissions application.
 If you require an expedited admissions decision, please contact us at tanglewd@bu.edu and we will try and help if possible.

 What happens if I am wait listed?